 The curious thing is that an ECN doesn’t carry out settlements between counteragents.
 Metaphorically speaking, an ECN is a notebook where encrypted data on incoming orders are stored.
 You can see these orders in the market depth chart.
 As soon as the system finds two suitable counteragents, they are asked to create payment orders.
 This way, a buyer and a seller make payment transactions directly between themselves, with no intermediaries involved.

-Another important thing is that ECN services are impossible without clearing procedure and settlement bank.
+Another important thing is that ECN services are impossible without clearing procedures and settlement banks.
 As mentioned earlier, all payment transactions are carried out directly between counteragents.
 However, there is a need to control such big flows of money.
-This is where clearing companies come in.
+This is where cleaning companies come in.
 They are responsible for checking mutual obligations between counteragents.
 Following a clearing procedure, payment transactions are made via special banking organizations.

 ECN: Pros and cons

 Now let’s proceed to the most exciting part.
 Knowing the advantages and disadvantages of ECNs is crucial to making the right decision as to which type of account to choose.

 Pros of ECN accounts: